Skip to content

 IF ELSE Functionality

 The IF ELSE functionality is used to handle situations where actions depend on certain conditions being met.
 This allows for dynamic decision-making in your automation steps, so actions only run if specified conditions are met.
-In HuLoop, this is achieved through four commands:
+In HuLoop, this is achieved through four actions:

 If Statement: IF